MEET OUR STAFF

 REV. ELIZABETH RILEY

 Rev. Elizabeth Riley joined Emmanuel in July of 2018.
 She was born in Wasilla, Alaska and spent most of her formative years in Anchorage.
 She found the Episcopal Church in middle school and felt her calling to the priesthood at fifteen.
 She moved to the Bay Area to attend college at Saint Mary’s College of California, where she studied theology and English.
 After receiving her BA, she attended seminary at Church Divinity School of the Pacific in Berkeley, where she received a Master of Divinity.
 She served as a deacon at St. Luke's Episcopal Church in San Francisco.
 For five years she served as the Associate Rector at Trinity Church in Menlo Park, California.
 Elizabeth previously served as a board member of Young Clergy Women International, overseeing fundraising and development.
 She also served on the board of Stanford's Episcopal Campus Ministry, also working on fundraising and development.
-Scott and Elizabeth have two young daughters: Eleanor and Amelia.
+Scott and Elizabeth have two young daughters and a son: Eleanor, Amelia, and Peter.
 Scott has PhD in English Literature from University of California, Santa Cruz and is a professor.
 Elizabeth loves photography, baking, and quilting.
 As a family they love playing music together, exploring nature, and spending time with their extended family.

 Julene Levin officially joined the Emmanuel staff as a permanent employee in May 2017, following almost three months providing maternity leave coverage.
 Among many other duties, she manages the flow of information between parishioners and staff, maintains the church calendar, coordinates facility use, maintains the website, and generally keeps the office operating like a well-oiled machine.